-Supplements can help replenish the vitamins and minerals needed after an intense session or race, boost energy, and aid in recovery.
-Whether you're competing in an upcoming marathon or training every day, research supports taking specific nutritional supplements.
+Running supplements can help replenish the vitamins and minerals needed after an intense session or race, boost energy, and aid in recovery.
+Whether you're competing in an upcoming marathon or training every day, research supports taking specific nutritional running supplements.

 Carbohydrates and electrolytes are essential components to endurance athletes such as runners, and protein can reduce recovery time after exercise.
-Omega-3 fatty acids can reduce inflammation caused by running and other sports, while magnesium can help regulate muscle contractions, aiding performance.
+Omega-3 fatty acids can reduce inflammation caused by running and other sports, while magnesium can help regulate muscle growth aka protein synthesis and contractions, aiding performance.

 Runners, whether competitive athletes or casual joggers, all want to stay healthy to help them maximize the effectiveness of their training sessions.
-The best supplements for runners are those that aid in muscle recovery and improve overall endurance during exercise.
+The best running supplements for runners are those that aid in muscle growth muscle recovery thus improve overall endurance during exercise.

-Some of them may be familiar to you, while others may be brand-new:
+Some of these dietary supplements for runners may be familiar to you, while others may be brand-new: